Schedule TriggerSchedule Trigger

-Schedule flows with cron expressions.
+Schedule flows using cron expressions.

 The Schedule trigger generates new executions on a regular cadence based on a Cron expression or custom scheduling conditions.